KimaniKibuthu/ecommerce-pricer/README.md

 **Option 2: Creating a Local Database**
 To create your own local database, follow the instructions in the `agents.ipynb` notebook:

 1. You can use the preprocessed datasets of size 20k or 50k which can be found [here](https://drive.google.com/drive/folders/17C-s4r774ons6z3CtCDsh8jH47p4_4PK?usp=sharing).
 It contains the text data which is csv format as well as the extracted images.
-You can then load the data into the database as shown on the notebook.
+Save the data in a data folder and follow the steps as shown on the notebook.

 2. (Optional)

     - Get the original data from: [Amazon Products Dataset 2023 (1.4M Products)](https://www.kaggle.com/datasets/asaniczka/amazon-products-dataset-2023-1-4m-products?select=amazon_products.csv)
     - There are two csv files in the dataset: amazon_products.csv (the main dataset) and amazon_categories.csv (description of each categories)
     - Download both files into your local machine
-    - Prepare the data using the data preparation script `get_apparel_data.ipynb` which can be found in the `data_preparation_notebooks` folder.
+    - Prepare the data using the data preparation script `get_apparel_data.ipynb` which can be found in the `data_preparation_notebooks` folderm in the appendix.

     - This script first filter a particular number of products from each specified category from the main dataset.
 In this case, the script is choosing 5000 products from each of the ten apparel category, which results in sample dataset of 50000 products.
     - Then the image of each product is downloaded (it will take a long time, so downloading them in batch may be useful)